TechBeamersTechBeamers

 Our Pick: String Splitting in Python

-2. String Slicing Program to Reverse a Number in Python
+String Slicing to Reverse a Number in Python

 String slicing in Python is a unique way to reverse the digits of a number.
 In this method, we’ll convert the number to a string, reverse the string, and then convert it back to an integer.
 Here’s how you can do it: